ValorNaram/routemapping_josmconfig/README.md

 ## Modifying our monitoring tool

-1. Open the file `index.js` in your favourite text editor and head over to the code piece
+1. Open the file `index.js`  located in the root of the directory in your favourite text editor and head over to the following code piece

    ```js
     bounds: {